 Key partners include Washoe County, City of Reno, City of Sparks, Truckee Meadows Water Authority, Nevada Division of Environmental Protection, The Nature Conservancy, Truckee River Fund, Reno Police Department, The Truckee River Flood Project, Pyramid Lake Paiute Tribe, Reno-Sparks Indian Colony, the Community Foundation of Western Nevada and members of the business and recreation community.

-The team shall consist of a diverse range of stakeholders, including public partners, nonprofit and community organizations, and businesses.
+The council shall consist of a diverse range of stakeholders, including public partners, nonprofit and community organizations, and businesses.
 To facilitate effective and efficient project planning and management, the team shall consist of no more than 25 representatives.
 (Each entity may also appoint an alternate to participate when the primary designee is unable.)

 Team Roles and Responsibilities

-The primary role of the team is providing project leadership, technical know-how, and financial and in kind support as available to assure the collective knowledge of the Truckee River community is actively engaged at all levels.
+The primary role of the council is providing project leadership, technical know-how, and financial and in kind support as available to assure the collective knowledge of the Truckee River community is actively engaged at all levels.

 - Embraces the One Truckee River vision and goals and team core values.